Antonio Sanabria

-Arnaldo Antonio Sanabria Ayala (born 4 March 1996), also known as Tony Sanabria, is a Paraguayan professional footballer who plays as a forward for club Cremonese and the Paraguay national team.
+Arnaldo Antonio Sanabria Ayala (born 4 March 1996), also known as Tony Sanabria, is a Paraguayan professional footballer who plays as a forward for Campeonato Brasileiro Série A club Internacional and the Paraguay national team.

 Club career

 Barcelona

 Born in San Lorenzo, Paraguay, Sanabria started his career in futsal, later moving to football.
 He joined Cerro Porteño's youth academy in 2004.
 In 2007, he and his parents moved to Spain, and he joined a local club from Sitges, called La Blanca Subur CF.

 Sanabria joined Spanish club Barcelona's youth academy in 2009, aged 13.
 A year later, he moved to La Masia's facilities.
 In September 2012, still a youth, he was called up by manager Tito Vilanova to train with first team.

 In August 2013, Sanabria was promoted to Barcelona B in Segunda División.
 On 29 September he made his professional debut, playing the last 22 minutes in a 0–1 home loss against Mallorca.

 On 20 November 2013, Sanabria rejected a contract extension from Barça.
 Three days later he scored his first professional goal, in a 1–2 home loss against Las Palmas.
 He was linked to Italian club Roma and others which faced fierce competition to sign him in January.